KB Home

 KB Home is an American homebuilding company founded in 1957 as Kaufman & Broad in Detroit, Michigan.
 It was the first company to be traded on the New York Stock Exchange as a home builder.
-Its headquarters are in Los Angeles, California.
+Its headquarters are in Los Angeles, California and will be moved to Tempe, Arizona in 2027.

 The company has built 600,000 homes since its founding.
 It builds homes primarily for first-time home buyers.